-The Diamond Inheritance Program, available exclusively to Diamond members, is designed to ensure that there are no compromises to your existing security.
+The Diamond inheritance program, available exclusively to Diamond members, is designed to ensure that there are no compromises to your existing security.

-See our overview of the Diamond Inheritance Program
+See our overview of the Diamond inheritance program

 What about Gold members?

-It's important to us that all of our members are aware of the requirements for key recovery in the event of their death, and the tools available to them to ensure that their bitcoin are not lost forever.
+It's important to us that all of our members are aware of the requirements for key recovery in the event of their death, and the tools available to them to ensure that their funds are not lost forever.

 By design, Casa can never send funds from your keyset.
-For this reason, it is very important that you let your potential beneficiaries know how to access your bitcoin should something happen to you.
+For this reason, it is very important that you let your potential beneficiaries know how to access your funds should something happen to you.

 The following are some guidelines on what Casa Gold members can do to prepare for such a scenario: